slatedocs/slate/source/includes/_purchase_orders.md

 }
 ```

 Ability to Cancel purchase order.
+You can check if user can mark purchase order as
+cancel or not by checking `can_cancel` value in [Purchase Order Details](/#get-purchase-order-details) page

 ### HTTP Request